-After you’ve completed your initial orthodontic treatment you’ll probably be celebrating your new smile.
+After you’ve completed your initial orthodontic treatment, you’ll probably be celebrating your new smile.
 It’s still important to remember, however, that this isn’t the end of your orthodontic treatment.
 You will still have to wear retainers for a year or more to keep your teeth from shifting back to their previous positions.

 Your orthodontist will take impressions of your mouth and send them to a lab to have retainers created for you.
 You will need to wear your retainers for at least a year or more.
 After your braces treatment, you’ll be happy to know that you can remove your retainer when eating, drinking, or going out for a special evening.
-But you’ll also have to take care of your retainer during the duration of your treatment.
+But you’ll also have to take care of your retainer for the duration of your treatment.

 Here are some tips for keeping your retainer in good shape:

 Your retainers are in close contact with your teeth and gums.
 Because your mouth is a warm, moist environment, it is easy for bacteria to contaminate the surface of your retainers.
 This bacteria can produce unpleasant odors that may lead to bad breath.
 In addition, a dirty retainer may end up contributing to gum disease.

 How Often Should I Clean My Retainer?

 You should thoroughly clean your retainer at least once a day, preferably immediately before inserting it into your mouth.
 At minimum, rinse your retainer before putting it back in your mouth after every meal and give it a thorough cleaning once per day.